 The Gridiron Club of Greater Boston has recognized several of Mills’ former players.
 In 1997 Rich Willard ’98 earned the Joe Zabilski Award as the most outstanding Division II/III offensive player in New England.
 In 2004 Ladd took home the Nils V. “Swede” Nelson Award for outstanding achievements in academics, athletics, sportsmanship and citizenship, an award that was also earned by Dan Guariglia ’08 three years later.

 Although Mills focuses on the development of his student-athletes more than he does statistics and records, the numbers cannot be overlooked.
 Under his tutelage as a defensive coordinator, the 1996 Lord Jeffs led the nation in scoring defense, allowing a miniscule 8.4 points per game.
 In 2001 Amherst tied a 21-year old NCAA record by not allowing a single passing touchdown, and two years later the Jeffs tied a conference record with four shutout victories.
 In 2009, Mills' squad led Division III in rushing defense (50.9 ypg) and finished third in scoring defense (10.4 ppg).

 Mills is a graduate of the University of Dayton, where he was a standout baseball player before earning a degree in history and secondary education in 1988.
 He began coaching at Midlakes High School in Clifton Springs, N.Y., before a two-year stint mentoring the defensive secondary at the University of Albany.
 Immediately preceding his tenure at Amherst, Mills served as the defensive coordinator at Ramapo College in Mahwah, N.J.

-Mills is married to the former Angela Povoli, who graduated from Amherst in 1995 and currently serves as the head volleyball coach at nearby Smith College.
-They have two young sons, J.B. and Nate.
+Mills is married to the former Angela Povoli, who graduated from Amherst in 1995.
+They reside in Amherst with their two young sons, J.B. and Nate.